Prsnkmr231/AI_Persona/Recommendation_System/readme.md

 ```

-Folder and File Descriptions
+##Folder and File Descriptions

-distilbert_recommendation/
+-**distilbert_recommendation/**

-This folder contains files related to training and testing a recommendation system based on the DistilBert model.
+   -This folder contains files related to training and testing a recommendation system based on the DistilBert model.

-jobs_seperate_data/: Contains CSV files with job data for specific roles such as backend developer, content creator, etc.
+  -jobs_seperate_data/: Contains CSV files with job data for specific roles such as backend developer, content creator, etc.

-user_seperate_data/: Contains CSV files with user profiles for specific roles such as backend developer, content creator, etc.
+  -user_seperate_data/: Contains CSV files with user profiles for specific roles such as backend developer, content creator, etc.

-DistilBert_Testing.py: Python script for testing the DistilBert model checkpoints.
+  -DistilBert_Testing.py: Python script for testing the DistilBert model checkpoints.

-Distilbert_Training.ipynb: Jupyter notebook for training the DistilBert model.
+  -Distilbert_Training.ipynb: Jupyter notebook for training the DistilBert model.

-master_jobs_files.csv: CSV file with all jobs related to the roles from the jobs_seperate_data folder.
+  -master_jobs_files.csv: CSV file with all jobs related to the roles from the jobs_seperate_data folder.

-training_data_generator.py: Python script for generating training data (positive and negative labelled data).
+  -training_data_generator.py: Python script for generating training data (positive and negative labelled data).

-positive_labelled_data.csv: CSV file with positive labelled job data (jobs belonging to the user profiles).
+  -positive_labelled_data.csv: CSV file with positive labelled job data (jobs belonging to the user profiles).

-negative_labelled_data.csv: CSV file with negative labelled job data (jobs that do not belong to the user profiles).
+  -negative_labelled_data.csv: CSV file with negative labelled job data (jobs that do not belong to the user profiles).

 sentence_transformer_api/